| The Mental Health Solution . com "The entrance of thy words giveth light (Psalm 119:130)." |

 |

-Fear is a sin.
+Giving in to fear is a sin.
 'Be anxious for nothing' is a command, not a suggestion.
 Fear always gives power to the devil.
 Fear that you can't handle another person's comment gives power to the devil.
 Fear that you must talk about every little thing gives power to the devil.
 Compulsions to talk about every little thing will result in others viewing you as unstable.
-Specific suggestions are provided later in the article.
+Solutions specific to oversensitivity are provided later in the article.
 More information, and a broader discussion, follow.
 First: Use common sense.
 Avoid situations that will excessively impact you, when this is possible.
 For example, if you are easily impacted by criticism from authority figures, there are a number of alternatives to consider:

 Expressing your feelings—especially right after an incident occurs—makes it much easier to forgive and move on.
 Remember the basics: